cschermerhorn/Submission-Box/README.md

 ## Usage
 Usage is currently restricted to those enrolled in one or more of Jim Teresco's courses.
 Authentication is required to access any features provided.

+## Features
+Current usability will be expanded with new features.
+These can be viewed in the [Issue Tracking](https://github.com/cschermerhorn/Submission-Box/issues) portion of this repository.
+Be sure to filter to the correct milestone and label structure.